 - About two million working days were lost due to handling accidents or tripping and slipping.
 New workers are at a higher risk of personal injury than established workers.
 The risk is four times higher for workers in their first month of employment

 With offices in Leeds, Sheffield and York, we can offer our personal injury services either on a face-to-face basis, by post or email.
-For information, call our accident at work solicitors on 0333 323 5292, send us an email or fill out our online form.
+For information, call our accident at work solicitors on 0333 323 5292, send us an email or fill out the enquiry form on this page.